isaacjuwon/laravel-webhook/README.md

 ### 🎭 Platform Presets

+> 🚧 **Coming Soon** - Platform presets are currently in development and will be available in a future release.

-Laravel Webhook comes with built-in presets for popular platforms:
+Laravel Webhook will come with built-in presets for popular platforms:

 ```php
 // GitHub - Auto-configures X-Hub-Signature-256